ploomber/ploomber/doc/patterns.rst

-Templating, dynamic dags, clients, on_finish hook, DAG report, tasks library
+Templating, clients, on_finish hook, DAG report, tasks library

 how do we test task A works as expected?